When "OK" Is Not OK

 In most cases, of course, your gestures won't mistakenly be offensive; they'll simply be misconstrued.
 When holding up their fingers to count, most Europeans start with the thumb for "one."
 Holding up just your forefinger means "wait a sec" in most countries.
 You may be trying to order one beer; they'll think you aren't ready yet.

 A southern European gesturing "come here" looks like they're shooing you away.
 People waving good-bye in Europe hold their hand out, palm facing up, and repeatedly slap all four fingers as a group toward themselves; to an American, that means "come here."

 Confused?
 You should be.
 There are whole books on this subject (see the box above to the right).
 Gestures are an integral part of communicating in Europe, especially the south, but until you learn the European body language, it might be best just to keep your hands to yourself.

 Body Language—When Is Close Too Close?

 Mediterranean men are much more touchy-feely than Americans might be used to.Proximity is a relative thing.

 Be prepared that in northern Europe, especially England, people require a larger sphere of personal space than most Americans do and are rather adverse to physical contact.
 Dear old friends will rarely greet one another with anything more than a firm handshake and warm smile.

 When you get to Sicily, though, total strangers will be throwing their arms around you and greeting you with a wet kiss on each cheek.

-As always, be observant and let the locals be your guide as to how to act, when to be politely standoffish, when it's acceptable to sling an arm around someone's shoulders and plant a big, wet, frencher on them (note: only if you know them very, very well or are very, very drunk).
+As always, be observant and let the locals be your guide as to how to act—when to be politely standoffish and when it's acceptable to sling an arm around someone's shoulders and plant a big, wet, frencher on them (note: only if you know them very, very well or are very, very drunk).